harvard-edge/dataperf-speech-example/README.md

 python eval.py --language en --train_size 60
 ```

-This will output the balanced accuracy of a model trained on the selected training set.
+This will output the macro f1 score of a model trained on the selected training set.
 The offline evaluation score is unofficial, but useful for development.
 Note that the official evaluation will be performed on DynaBench.

 ### Algorithm Development
 To develop their own selection algorithm, participants should: